TPIsoftware-digirunner/digirunner/README.md

 - Search for "marketplace" in the search bar.
 ![configure_png](resources/search_bar.png)

-- Search for "digirunner" in the marketplace page.
+- Search for "digirunner" or "digi" in the marketplace page.
 ![configure_png](resources/market_page.png)

 - click the `CONFIGUE` button on the marketplace page and select the GKE cluster created above to install digirunner.